 If you need empirical evidence that today’s Acapulco Gold lives up to its glory days in the 1960s, look no further than the 2010 Cannabis Cup competition, where the strain was declared top sativa 50 years after it became the weed of choice for Baby Boomers.

 You may have to look pretty hard to find this wonderful strain, unless maybe you live on the West Coast (or Mexico), but it’s definitely worth the effort.
 The high is distinctly focused, social, bubbly, energetic and enjoyable.
 If you’re looking for a fun, relaxing day as summer draws to a close, Acapulco Gold is a good way to go.

 Side effects tend to be pretty limited, with dry mouth and red eyes most common.
 Anxiety and paranoia are limited, but the high typically doesn’t last very long.
 Acapulco Gold is a great choice for everyday life, not so much for nights when you want to blast into orbit.
 The munchies are strong but not overpowering, and there isn’t much in the way of an unpleasant edge to the experience.

-Acapulco Gold has a number of medical uses: It’s an effective painkiller and stress reliever, but it also helps with depression, anxiety, and spastic disorders such as multiple sclerosis.
+The Acapulco Gold marijuana strain has a number of medical uses: It’s an effective painkiller and stress reliever, but it also helps with depression, anxiety and spastic disorders such as multiple sclerosis.
 As a standard sativa, it isn’t very sedating, so you can use it throughout the day without needing to nap.
 Of course, that means it’s less than ideal for insomniacs, but no strain delivers everything.

-Leave a comment and let us know: Have you ever smoked Acapulco Gold?
+Leave a comment and let us know: Have you ever smoked Acapulco Gold weed?
 What did you think?